 - decreased risk of loss, theft or inappropriate use of data

-- good research practice ensures the integrity and quality of data
+- ensures integrity and quality of data

 - data can be understood and used now and in the future

-- increased researcher profile through data dissemination and re-use.
+- increased researcher profile through data dissemination and re-use

 A data planning process is particularly important in the context of collaborative research projects.
 Researchers may identify areas of potential difficulty or conflict, and these can be resolved with colleagues and collaborators before they escalate into issues.
 Clarifying ownership of data, and ensuring early agreement on technical standards and frameworks across institutions, are an important part of establishing trust and ensuring that a project runs smoothly.